artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab4/README.md

 1. From time 11:12 to time 16:35 of the following video, you can visualize an example of the RVfpga-Trace simulator running a program: [RVfpgaToolsVideo](https://youtu.be/Z8QcQRW7F4s?si=8g_GSFpHmIsMQrzI&t=192) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaToolsEnglishVideo](https://youtu.be/HuAF2XOMQmQ?si=-LpY-J7f-ng9AYAa&t=192), you can watch an AI-translated-to-Chinese version of the video here [RVfpgaToolsChineseVideo](https://youtu.be/A_c8GACrW9w?si=gst8rw2755R_JtMA&t=192), or you can enable the subtitles in the original video).

+2. Once you've watched the video, follow the steps shown (below)[] to perform a simulation with RVfpga-Trace.

-2. Perform Exercise 1, that analyzes the execution of an ```add``` instruction on the VeeR EH1 pipeline with the help of an RVfpga-Trace simulation.
+3. Perform Exercise 1, that analyzes the execution of an ```add``` instruction on the VeeR EH1 pipeline with the help of an RVfpga-Trace simulation.

-3. View, from time 6:29 to time 24:18, this video [PerformanceBenchmarkingVideo](https://youtu.be/GqaDEW3W4X0?si=yf1rObPveS-RB-We&t=387) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [PerformanceBenchmarkingEnglishVideo](https://youtu.be/DXB7jl1iGq8?si=GODI7vlY9WCXIMny&t=387), you can watch an AI-translated-to-Chinese version of the video here: [PerformanceBenchmarkingChineseVideo](https://youtu.be/d5-0sNLW7wg?si=6P5wM8ruumOQuSnD&t=387) or you can enable the subtitles in the video in Spanish) (you can download the [slides](https://drive.google.com/file/d/146nEyUkGkXn85cS15EiUM7R0Bv1nKyoT/view?usp=sharing)).
+4. View, from time 6:29 to time 24:18, this video [PerformanceBenchmarkingVideo](https://youtu.be/GqaDEW3W4X0?si=yf1rObPveS-RB-We&t=387) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [PerformanceBenchmarkingEnglishVideo](https://youtu.be/DXB7jl1iGq8?si=GODI7vlY9WCXIMny&t=387), you can watch an AI-translated-to-Chinese version of the video here: [PerformanceBenchmarkingChineseVideo](https://youtu.be/d5-0sNLW7wg?si=6P5wM8ruumOQuSnD&t=387) or you can enable the subtitles in the video in Spanish) (you can download the [slides](https://drive.google.com/file/d/146nEyUkGkXn85cS15EiUM7R0Bv1nKyoT/view?usp=sharing)).
 The video describes how to extend the VeeR EH1 processor with new instructions and how we can improve its peformance using them.

-4. Perform exercises 2 to 4.
+5. Perform exercises 2 to 4.

-5. Finally, if you want to continue practicing after completing the proposed exercises, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 11 to 18.
+6. Finally, if you want to continue practicing after completing the proposed exercises, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 11 to 18.

+## RVfpga-Trace simulator